-Tip: You can use this trick at drug stores, electronics stores, department stores and more.
-These retailers are likely to sell branded gift cards and they may also show up on Chase Freedom®'s 5% cash back calendar.
+Tip: Gift cards are also sold at drug stores, electronics stores, department stores and more.
+These retailers are likely to sell branded gift cards and these retailer categories may also show up on Chase Freedom's 5% cash back calendar.

 How to check a store's merchant category

 You won't always know a store's category immediately.
 And, you might not make a big purchase unless you are absolutely sure that you'll earn 5% cash back.
 Fortunately, there are ways that you can check a merchant's category:

 - Ask a store manager or cashier.
 Usually, these store employees will know the merchant's category.